hkust-zhiyao/RTLLM/README.md

  |_|  \_\    |_|    |______| |______| |_|  |_|

 ```
+**Version 1.1**

+We will be releasing v1.1 within 2-3 weeks, which fixes some errors found in v1.0 and includes additional test cases. --25 Nov.
+2023

 # RTLLM: An Open-Source Benchmark for Design RTL Generation with Large Language Model